MichaelCurrin/docsify-js-tutorial/docs/README.md

 Now, commit and push the files to Github.

 Next, edit your repo's setting on Github.
-Select the option to serve your `master` directory as a Github Pages site.
-If you refresh the settings page, you will see a link to your site there.
+Select the option to serve the `docs` directory of the `master` branch as Github Pages site.
+When you refresh the settings page, then you will see a link to your site there.

 Open the link in the browser.